microsoft/terminal/doc/specs/drafts/576-ProfilesJumplistSpec.md

 ## Solution Design

 ### Overview
-The jumplist has to be created/modified during the lifecycle of the application.
+The jumplist has to be created/modified during the life-cycle of the application.
 The following is an outline of the steps to be performed (more details below)
 1. Load settings / profiles
 2. Create the jumplist with the initial profiles
 3. Maintain sync between the jumplist and profiles throughout the life of the application